mathlete22/mathlete22.github.io/_pages/about.md

 ---

 [![GitHub followers](https://img.shields.io/github/followers/mathlete22?style=social)](https://github.com/mathlete22)
+## sample, work on progress (3/12/2023)
 ## 🙏 nomoshkar (pronounced naw-mo-shkar in bangla, used to greet people)

-hi, i'm aniket (but why are you at this barren place?) and i'm a graduate student at chennai mathematical institute. recently i've been quite fond of writing everything in lowercase (maybe doing too much nlp preprocessing!). i hope i'm not offending anyone, if i am, well, be offended.
+hi, i'm aniket and i'm a graduate student at chennai mathematical institute. recently i've been quite fond of writing everything in lowercase (maybe doing too much nlp preprocessing!). i hope i'm not offending anyone, if i am, well, be offended.

 some topics i'm currently interested in are:
 1. **theoretical machine learning & deep learning**